 In 2013, a series of ten large sculptures of steel and aluminum were installed on New York’s Park Avenue Malls by Cuban artist Alexandre Arrechea.
 The installations transformed and distorted several of the city’s architectural landmarks and monuments that when built represented the power of their patrons as well as the prowess of the architects.
-The project titled “No Limits” was also accompanied by the artist’s watercolors and smaller versions of the sculptures inspired by the project.

 No Limits: Alexandre Arrechea’s Distorted Architectural Landmarks